MicrosoftDocs/power-automate-docs/articles/ui-flows/edit-desktop.md

    ![Condition card](../media/edit-desktop/condition-card.png)

-## Add a recording of a remote computer using image recognition
+## Add a recording of a remote computer using image recognition (Preview)

-*{{Placeholder for disclaimer – this functionality is in preview and subject to change.}}*

 Image recognition in UI flows is a preview feature and currently available when recording a remote computer through the Remote Desktop Connection